BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 > Help users to download data in the format they prefer.
 Ensure this download process is simple and straight-forward.
 Where possible, allow for the partial download of datasets.
 Ensure the contents of the dataset are made clear, the size of the download and what formats are included.

 Whether a dataset is freely available or requires payment, users prefer having the option to preview data prior to download, with information describing what is required to use the dataset.
+For more information read how to help users to... [explore data online](main-content/steps/explore-data-online).

 Ensure datasets are downloaded from their [dataset details page](/main-content/pages/dataset-details) page.